b-lukaszuk/BS_wJ_eng/contents/about.md

 - Makie
 - Symbolics

-libraries.
-Still, you should be able to solve the tasks with the functionality that comes with your installation (not necessarily the one named above).
+Still, you should be able to solve the tasks with the functionality that comes with your installation (not necessarily the ones named above).

 If, for any reason, this book is not to your taste then feel free to visit, e.g. Adam Wysokinski's the [Big Book of